Dan and Bramwell Noah

 and at the Mexico International Film Festival.
 Bramwell Noah (in the role of The Devil) also won "Best Actor" at the ReelHeART International Film and Screenplay Festival.
 The title role was played by Daniel Schepisi (nephew of director Fred Schepisi.) in his feature film debut.

-'I, Timon' (based on Shakespeare's Timon of Athens) once again saw the brothers achieve international festival award recognition in most main categories (including multiple special jury award prizes).
+I, Timon (based on Shakespeare's Timon of Athens) once again saw the brothers achieve international festival award recognition in most main categories (including multiple special jury award prizes).
 This also included their first win for "Best Screenplay" and two trophies for "Best Actor" (Bramwell Noah in the title role of Timon) at the 2018 American Movie Awards and Los Angeles Movie Awards.
 Additional nominations included "Best Director" and "Best Cinematography" at the Hoboken International Film Festival and for "Best Musical Score" at the Maverick Movie Awards.

-'Something To Do With Death' premiered at the 2018 ReelHeART International Film and Screenplay Festival in Toronto, where it picked up five nominations and won "Best Foreign Film" (with foreign defined as a non-Canadian produced film).
+Something To Do With Death premiered at the 2018 ReelHeART International Film and Screenplay Festival in Toronto, where it picked up five nominations and won "Best Foreign Film" (with foreign defined as a non-Canadian produced film).
 A dark and original take on a man with a past and crime in the blood, the production features Chinese-born actress Lu Yi, Yanik Khoshnow and Bramwell Noah.
 In 2019 it was an official selection at the Los Angeles Film Awards and a "Best Picture" nominee at the New York Film Awards where Lu Yi picked up the award for "Best Actress".

-2022 saw the festival release of 'Song Without Words' - with the tagline "Some robots are more real than others" - and awards for "Direction" and "Leading Actress" (Annie Thorold) at The IndieFEST Film Awards in California.
+2022 saw the festival release of Song Without Words - with the tagline "Some robots are more real than others" - and awards for "Direction" and "Leading Actress" (Annie Thorold) at The IndieFEST Film Awards in California.

-In the same month, the unproduced Bramwell Noah prison drama 'A Rumour of Angels' was announced as an official screenplay selection at the Beverley Hills Film Festival.
+In the same month, the unproduced Bramwell Noah prison drama A Rumour of Angels was announced as an official screenplay selection at the Beverley Hills Film Festival.

-‘Winter as Frida Kahlo’, a biopic based on the life of the revolutionary Mexican painter wrapped filming in 2024.
+Winter as Frida Kahlo, a new and original biopic based on the life of the iconic Mexican painter was released in 2025.
+Acclaimed as an "unforgettable portrait of love, betrayal, and artistic passion", it features Cheyenne Rae Hernandez in the dual role of Frida and her sister Cristina - and Simon Palomares as the muralist Diego Rivera.